marmelab/react-admin/docs/CheckForApplicationUpdate.md

 ## `onNewVersionAvailable`

-`<CheckForApplicationUpdate>` internally uses the `useCheckForApplicationUpdate` hook to check for updates periodically and displays update notification.
+`<CheckForApplicationUpdate>` component internally uses the `useCheckForApplicationUpdate` hook to check for updates periodically and displays update notification.
+The hook shares the same props as the component except for the `notification` prop.

-For advanced users who wish to customize the handling function when a new version is available, they can leverage the `onNewVersionAvailable` parameter in this hook.
+For advanced users who wish to customize the handling function other than just displaying a notification, they can leverage the `onNewVersionAvailable` parameter in this hook.

 ```tsx
 import { useCheckForApplicationUpdate, useNotify } from "react-admin";